mykoIa/classoom/README.md

 ## Steps to run this project:
 1. Clone this Git repository
 2. Navigate to the folder `classroom`
+3. Start Apache Tomcat v.9+
-3. Change `properties` in `pom.xml` for TomCat and write command to the terminal `mvn package tomcat:deploy`
+4. Change `properties` in `pom.xml` for TomCat and write command to the terminal `mvn package tomcat:deploy`

    OR

    Write command `mvn package` go to http://localhost:8080/ choose `Manager App` and deploy classroom.war
-4. Visit http://localhost:8080/classroom/ in your browser and try it
+5. Visit http://localhost:8080/classroom/ in your browser and try it